hbartuk/Nova-Client/README.md

 ### ❌ Prohibited Uses

 - Distributing modified versions **without** including source code and the GPLv3 license.
-- Using the Nova Client name or logo in a way that implies official affiliation or endorsement.
 - Claiming ownership of the project or its original source code.

 For full license information, visit: